juliaguida/oystercard/engineering_projects/toolbox.md

     - do you need a specific kind of information?
     - from who or where can you get that information?
 2. Improve your problem solving process
-    - keep escalating the problem until you find the right un-blocker: use the coaches to help you!
+    - keep escalating the problem until you find the right unblocker: use the coaches to help you!

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->